MissAllSunday/Breeze/docs/ARCHITECTURE.md

 - Post status updates on their own or other users' walls
 - Comment on status updates
 - Like statuses and comments
+- Mention other members using `@name` with real-time autocomplete
 - Receive notifications for interactions
 - View a general activity feed from buddies
 - Customize individual user settings